BayesianLogic/blog/docs/content/pages/develop-guide.md

  * no long lines
  * Please use \n for line terminator!

+# Build Tool
+BLOG uses [sbt](http://www.scala-sbt.org/) for building and releasing packages.
+The minimal requirement is sbt version 0.13.

 # Eclipse

 ### To set up Eclipse for BLOG development: